CPD in Occupational Medicine: course details

 Support is also provided via a monitored discussion board where students can engage with the tutors and with their peers and benefit from the differing clinical backgrounds and experience contained within the group.

 The portfolio discussion board provides a space where students can reflect on specific aspects of course material and identify possible gaps in their knowledge and get advice on how to apply problem-solving skills to workplace scenarios using knowledge gained from the other units.

 It also encourages students to reflect on whether personal practice is consistent with good occupational medical practice and, finally, offers an opportunity for students taking the DOccMed to gain experience in addressing the types of questions that may arise in the portfolio oral assessment.

-By the end of the CPD course, participants who have engaged with the portfolio tutors should be able to produce a draft form of a portfolio, which should (with some additional input by the participant), be suitable for submission for FOM's DOccMed level qualification.
+By the end of the CPD course, participants who have engaged with the course should have acquired the skills to be able to produce a portfolio suitable for submission for FOM's DOccMed level qualification.